Dr Andrew Harding

 Profile

 He regularly presents at national and international conferences and contributes to the wider research community through peer review and editorial roles.
-Andrew is a member of the ESRC Peer Review College and provides methodological and subject advice to researchers in his role for the NIHR Research Support Service.
+Andrew is a member of the Economic & Social Research Council Peer Review College, undertakes reviews for NIHR and provides methodological and subject expertise to researchers through the NIHR Research Support Service.

 PLoS ONE (Journal)